fosterbrereton/forest-svg-docs/forest.md

 A forest is a hierarchical, node-based data structure.
 This document serves to cover the high-level concepts of a forest, `adobe::forest<T>` implementation details, as well as examples of frequent patterns.

+Sean Parent is the author of `adobe::forest<T>`.
+He spoke at length about the data structure in a [CppCon talk from 2015](https://youtu.be/sWgDk-o-6ZE?t=2668).

 ## The Root Node

 Every forest has a root node, which is not a node used to store values in the forest.
 Rather, its primary purpose is as the anchor to which all top-level nodes in the forest are attached.
 In this document we will draw the root node as a rectangle: